 2011 (Freshman): A fast and athletic hybrid back, similar to former Ram Kory Sperry, played in six games...caught three passes for 63 yards (21.0 avg.)...made his college debut in loss at UTEP (Oct.
 22), entering as an edge blocker on a first-quarter field-goal attempt...in loss at UNLV (Oct.
 29), made the first catch of his career, a 45-yard grab down the middle to set up a go-ahead touchdown early in the second half...earned academic all-conference honors following the season.

 2010: Redshirted as a true freshman in his first season of eligibility.

 High School: A three-sport athlete, played football and basketball, and also ran track at Pueblo (Colo.)
 South High School, a program that also produced CSU All-American and NFL Draft selection Anthony Cesario...follows in the footsteps of another CSU TE from Pueblo, Kory Sperry, who played in the NFL; Pueblo also produced Earl (Dutch) Clark, a charter member of the Pro Football Hall of Fame...limited by a knee injury and an offense that rarely used its tight end strategically, did not play most of his senior season...an all-city and first-team all-conference selection, combined with his brother to help PSHS to consecutive undefeated regular seasons (2007-08) and back-to-back Foothills Conference championships, before the Colts bowed out in the early rounds of the Class 4A playoffs each season...as a linebacker in 2008, topped 100 tackles and earned honorable mention all-state recognition...also lettered three years in basketball.

-Personal: Given name Kivon DeAnte Cartwright...nicknamed Kiki...first name is pronounced KEE-vonn...born March 3, 1992, in Oahu, Hawaii...son of Pam Cartwright...has two older brothers and two younger sisters...both brothers, John and DaQuan, played football at CSU-Pueblo...helped orchestrate Math Night in February 2011 at Fort Collins’ Bauder Elementary, working with youth to help them learn math…prior to the 2011 season, helped with Fort Collins kids’ summer programs at Before and After School Enrichment (BASE) Camp...majoring in business administration in 2014 and his master's in management practices in December 2015...Hometown: Pueblo, Colo.
+Personal: Given name Kivon DeAnte Cartwright...nicknamed Kiki...first name is pronounced KEE-vonn...born March 3, 1992, in Oahu, Hawaii...son of Pam Cartwright...has two older brothers and two younger sisters...both brothers, John and DaQuan, played football at CSU-Pueblo...helped orchestrate Math Night in February 2011 at Fort Collins’ Bauder Elementary, working with youth to help them learn math…prior to the 2011 season, helped with Fort Collins kids’ summer programs at Before and After School Enrichment (BASE) Camp...earned his bachelor's degree in business administration in 2014 and his master's in management practices in December 2015...Hometown: Pueblo, Colo.

 Download Schedules: Add to calendar